A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Interference Management Schemes

-Multiple GWs deployment was considered in \cite{Magrin2021} to evaluate the performance of LoRaWAN network in Industrial IoT (IIoT), where different classes of EDs were used to ensure low cost and efficient industrial process.
-The analyses were performed using realistic measurement based on \cite{tanghe2008industrial} while covering both confirmed and unconfirmed traffic as well as a non-standard channel plan.
+Multi-GWs deployment was considered in \cite{Magrin2021} to evaluate the performance of the LoRaWAN in the industrial IoT (IIoT), where different classes of EDs were used to ensure a low-cost and efficient industrial process.
+The analyses were performed using realistic measurements based on \cite{tanghe2008industrial} covering both confirmed and unconfirmed traffic and a non-standard channel plan.
 Through this study, LoRaWAN showed its power to perform 90\% of packet success rate for IIoT sensing applications.
-Authors in \cite{bouazizi2020spatiotemporal} modeled multi-GWs LoRa networks using the Matern Cluster Process to evaluate its uplink transmission based on a stochastic-geometry framework.
-The Laplace transformation of the intra and inter-cluster interference was analyzed regarding the multi-cell topology imperfect orthogonality between different SFs.
-Similarly, authors in \cite{Aftab2020} discussed the LoRaWAN scalability by using the stochastic geometry framework to analyze the impact of deployment of multiple LoRa GWs on increasing the number covered ED.
-NS-3 simulation showed in \cite{van2017scalability} that increasing the GWs density can not eliminate all the issues related the scalability since the duty cycle restriction remains applied for GW that restricts its downstream traffic.
+The authors of \cite{bouazizi2020spatiotemporal} modeled multi-GWs LoRa networks using the Matern cluster process to evaluate its uplink TX based on a stochastic-geometry framework.
+The Laplace transformation of the intra- and inter-cluster interference was analyzed regarding the multi-cell topology imperfect orthogonality between different SFs.
+Similarly, authors in \cite{Aftab2020} discussed the LoRaWAN scalability by using the stochastic geometry framework to analyze the impact of deployment of multiple LoRa GWs on increasing the number of covered ED.
+The NS-3 simulation in \cite{van2017scalability} revealed that increasing the GW density can not eliminate all the scalability issues since the duty-cycle restriction remains applied for GW which restricts its downstream traffic.
+Please refer to Table \ref{tab:gw_densification} for a summary of all GWs densification solutions above.